Chapter 8. Rich media content

 • It is still recommended to include SVG graphics by reference using the <image> element rather then <svg-container>/<svgref>.
 The <image> element has useful attributes (@width, @height, @scale, @scalefit) allowing to adjust the dimension of the image.
 Moreover this elements permits on the fly conversion between image formats.

-• It is not recommended to embed SVG graphics in a DITA document as this is likely to cause many validation problems.
+• It is not recommended to embed SVG elements in a DITA document as this is likely to cause many validation problems.

 § MathML